Unboxed-Software/solana-course/content/transfer-hook.md

 **`transfer_hook` Instruction**

-This instruction is fairly simple, it will only make one CPI to the token program to mint a new crumb token for each transfer, all what we need to do is to pass the write accounts to the CPI.
+The `transfer_hook` instruction will make one CPI to the token program to mint a new crumb token for each transfer.
+We will pass the write accounts to the CPI.

-Since the mint_authority is a PDA of the transfer hook program itself, the program can sign for it.
-Therefore we will use `new_with_signer` and pass mint_authority seeds as the signer seeds.
+Since the `mint_authority` is a PDA of the transfer hook program, the program can sign for it.
+We will use `new_with_signer` and pass `mint_authority` seeds as the signer seeds.
+We'll also include the amount of the original transfer as an parameters.

 ```rust
   pub fn transfer_hook(ctx: Context<TransferHook>, _amount: u64) -> Result<()> {